 recent death of Bill Stein in Columbus,

-birthday, he always looked much younger than his actual age and his unbridled curiosity
+birthday, he always looked much younger than his actual age and his

-for the first time may have gotten the impression of a large teenager with premature
+Bill for the first time may have gotten the impression of a large

-to the Columbus city council and citizens who seldom visit:
+be.
+(Note to the Columbus city council and citizens who seldom visit: